-This report is a summary of the quality of the water that we provided to our customers in 2018.
+This report is a summary of the quality of the water that we provided to our customers in 2019.
 Our record reflects hard work by our employees to deliver water that meets or exceeds all regulatory standards.
 We have included information about where your water comes from and how it compares to standards set by the regulatory agencies (the Ohio EPA, for example).
 We provide this information because well-informed customers are our best allies in supporting our commitment to maintain the highest drinking water standards.

-We have a current, unconditioned license to operate our water system.
+In 2019 we had a unconditioned license to operate our water system.